Varunittigi/Neural-Style-transfer/README.md

 # Neural-Style-transfer

-1.Open the notebook file on colab/
+1.Open the notebook file on colab <br />
 2.Upload the content image and style image by running the cell.// 3.Run all cells to get the output.//
 4.The amount of style can be varied by varying the alpha and beta values.//